MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/2-plan-deploy-verify.md

 * Max concurrent workers
 * Backup retention

-The limits for Azure SQL Managed Instance and Azure SQL Database are dependent on your choice of purchasing model, service tier, and number of vCores (or DTU).
+The limits for Azure SQL Managed Instance and Azure SQL Database are dependent on your choice of purchasing model, service tier, and number of vCores (or DTU in Azure SQL Database only).
 Within a General Purpose Azure SQL Database, your choice of Provisioned or Serverless compute will also affect these limits.
 You should review what's included in what you plan to deploy, before deploying, to ensure you are starting out with what you may need.

 It is also important to know that Azure SQL resources have overall resource limits *per subscription* and *per region*.
 If you need to increase your limits, it is possible to request a quota increase in the Azure portal.